-In 2011, domestic animal agriculture consumed 30 million tons of soybean meal — by far the largest source of soybean meal demand.
+In 2014, the last year for which final statistical data has been compiled, domestic animal agriculture consumed 26.4 million metric tons of soybean meal — by far the largest source of soybean meal demand.
 Animal agriculture encompasses mainly beef cattle, hogs, broilers, turkeys, eggs, sheep, dairy, and aquaculture.
 Future soybean demand is tightly linked to the health of these industries.

 Consequently, actions to maintain and expand animal agriculture in the United States — by supporting its long-term competitiveness – are of critical importance to the soybean sector.

 In order to take effective action at the state and local levels in support of animal agriculture, one needs data and analysis on the economic importance of the industry at those levels.
-The United Soy-bean Board contracted with Agralytica (formerly Promar International) to provide current estimates of the economic impacts of animal agriculture at the national, state and local levels.
+The United Soybean Board contracted with Decision Innovation Soliutions to provide current estimates of the economic impacts of animal agriculture at the national, state and local levels.

 Soybean meal (SBM) plays an important role in animal agriculture in Kentucky, which in turn has a significant impact on the state’s economy.

-In Kentucky: Animal agriculture in 2011 used an estimated 528,000 tons of SBM: 74% in broiler production, 9% for pork, and 5% in egg production; At the state level, animal agriculture represented $5.3 billion in revenues, $903 million in household income, and 36,000 jobs.
-In addition, it yielded an estimated $238 million in income taxes, and $102 million in property taxes; and Over the past decade, the expansion of animal agriculture in Kentucky has led to increases of $74 million in economic output, $10 million in household wages, 300 jobs, and $3 million in tax revenue.
+In Kentucky: Animal agriculture in 2014 used an estimated 467,000 tons of Soybean Meal: 77.6% in broiler production, 8.5% for pork, and 3.9% in egg production; At the state level, animal agriculture represented $7.7 billion in economic output, $1.3 billion in household income, and 38,850 jobs.
+In addition, it yielded an estimated $339 million in income taxes, and $113 million in property taxes.